* Europe's shares inch higher after Fed rate cut

 By Marc Jones

-LONDON, Sept 19 (Reuters) - A positive start in Europe nudged the main world share indexes and bond yields higher on Thursday, after the U.S. Federal Reserve's second interest rate cut of the year while Japan and others kept their limited remaining powder dry.
+LONDON, Sept 19 (Reuters) - World share markets and bond yields nudged modestly higher on Thursday as the U.S. Federal Reserve's second interest rate cut of the year and promises of support from other top central banks kept global recession jitters at bay.

-The effects of the trade war has seen central banks around the world swing back into support mode this year, but the Fed's central message on Wednesday was that it wasn't expecting a major capitulation of the economy.
+The effects of the trade war has seen monetary policy swing back into support mode this year, but the Fed's central message on Wednesday was that it wasn't expecting a major capitulation of the economy.

-The Bank of Japan and Switzerland's central bank then both kept their deeply negative interest rates on hold.
-Brexit-bound Britain was expected to do the same later, while an outlier hike in Norway also came with a hint it would be the last.
+Japan and Switzerland then kept their deeply negative interest rates on hold.
+The Brexit-constrained Bank of England sat on its hands, while an outlier hike in Norway also came with a hint it would be the last.

-It was enough to push London's FTSE, Frankfurt's Dax and Paris, Milan and Madrid up between 0.2% and 0.8% in early moves after a broadly subdued Asian session.
+It was enough to push London's FTSE, Frankfurt's Dax and Paris, Milan and Madrid up between 0.4% and 0.8% after what had been a groggy Asian session.
+Tokyo's Nikkei and Chinese blue=chip had finished 0.4% higher but Hong Kong, India and much of the rest of the region had sagged.

-In the currency market, Bank of Japan's inaction saw the yen rise off a seven-week low versus an already lower dollar and stage something of a jump against the Australian dollar.
+Back in the currency markets, the Bank of Japan's inaction saw the yen rise off a seven-week low versus the dollar and jump against a Australian dollar weighed down by a 1-year high in unemployment which had boosted bets on a rate cut there.

 The BOJ had maintained its pledge to guide short-term interest rates at minus 0.1% and the 10-year government bond yield around 0%.
-It also signalled it could add stimulus as early as next month but some traders had expected a move on Thursday after the Fed's rate cut.
+It also signalled it could add stimulus as early as next month, but some traders had expected an immediate move after the Fed's cut overnight.

-Yen bulls took the currency as far as 107.79 to the U.S. dollar before it settled at 108.06 for a gain of 0.4% on the day.
+Yen bulls took the currency as far as 107.79 per dollar before it settled at around 107.90 for a gain of 0.5% on the day.
 The move against the Aussie dollar had been as large as 1%..

 "There were large yen-buying orders before the BOJ, and that just carried through," said Tohru Sasaki, head of Japan markets research at J.P.
 Morgan Securities in Tokyo.

-In contrast to Europe's upward shuffle, U.S. stock futures were pointing to modest 0.1%-0.2% falls for Wall Street later.
+In contrast to Europe's upward shuffle, U.S. stock futures were pointing to modest 0.1%-0.2% falls.

 The S&P 500 had reversed losses and ended broadly flat on Wednesday after Fed chief Jerome Powell said he did not see an imminent recession or think the Fed will adopt negative rates.

-The Fed had cut interest rates to 1.75%-2.00% in a 7-3 vote but made a point of saying U.S. labour market remains strong.
+The Fed had cut interest rates to 1.75%-2.00% in a 7-3 vote but made a point of saying the U.S. labor market remains strong.

 So-called dot-plot forecasts from all 17 policymakers also showed disagreement, with seven expecting a third rate cut this year, five seeing the current rate cut as the last for 2019, and five who appeared to have been against even Wednesday's move.